Click here for more information on accessing services in the virtual environment.

 Your instructor will be in touch with you with an alternative.
 In-person proctoring services on campus will not be available during the Level 3 Restricted Access time.

-Counseling Services will be conducting appointments via phone or Live Chat.
+Counseling Services will be conducting appointments via phone, Zoom or Live Chat.
 Please call 217-234-5232 to confirm if this is a suitable option for you.

 Career Services will be conducting mock interviews via phone.
 Please call 217-234-5288 to confirm if this is a suitable option for you.

 We will be able to provide food from the Laker Food Pantry through a curbside pickup service.
 Pickup will be each Wednesday.
 Students are to drive up to the garage door on the north side of the Luther Student Center.
-Please contact Sharon Uphoff, College Nurse, at email@example.com for arrangements.
+Please contact Sharon Uphoff, College Nurse, at email@example.com by Tuesday at 5 p.m. for arrangements.

-We will be suspending all advising and registration days until mid-May.
-All April and early May dates are cancelled.
+All Advising and Registration appointments will be held via Zoom or phone.
 Watch your postal mail for an updated orientation letter directing you how to reschedule your day (or complete online orientation and schedule a day).
 Please contact Counseling Services at firstname.lastname@example.org with any questions you may have regarding orientation and registration.

 Please call the Illinois Department of Public Health (IDPH) hotline at 1-800-889-3931.